-- 27. The legal format required for parliamentary approval of the conclusion (and sometimes also of the denunciation) of an international treaty varies. - 28.
-The typical mode of involvement is that the initiative lies with the executive branch.
-Parliament must approve, but parliament cannot force the executive branch to sign or express consent to be bound at the international level.
-(An exception seems to be Latvia, where Parliament gives a mandate to the executive branch.)21 - 29.
-Some states explicitly demand that parliamentary involvement must take the shape of a formal parliamentary statute.22 - 30.
-Slovakia even requires a "constitutional law" for the accession or withdrawal from an international organisation ("union with other states"). - 31.
-The parliamentary act may also take the form of parliamentary decision, adopted in special (relaxed) procedures, with less formality than the adoption of a formal statute23 (e.g. the Swiss federal decree ("Bundesbeschluss"24). - 32.
-In parliamentary systems where the government do not command a majority (not uncommon in the Nordic countries), the formal procedures do not tell the whole constitutional picture.
+27. The legal format required for parliamentary approval of the conclusion (and sometimes also of the denunciation) of an international treaty varies.

+28. The typical mode of involvement is that the initiative lies with the executive branch.
+Parliament must approve, but Parliament cannot force the executive branch to sign or express consent to be bound at the international level.
+(An exception seems to be Latvia, where Parliament gives a mandate to the executive branch.)

+29. Some states explicitly demand that parliamentary involvement must take the shape of a formal parliamentary statute.

+30. Slovakia even requires a "constitutional law" for the accession or withdrawal from an international organisation ("union with other states").

+31. The parliamentary act may also take the form of parliamentary decision, adopted in special (relaxed) procedures, with less formality than the adoption of a formal statute (e.g. the Swiss federal decree ("Bundesbeschluss").

+32. In parliamentary systems where the government do not command a majority (not uncommon in the Nordic countries), the formal procedures do not tell the whole constitutional picture.
 Here, parliamentary involvement may take the form of consultation and indirect approval by not engaging a vote of no confidence.

-21 S. 3(1) Latvian Act (1993): "The Saeima of the Republic of Latvia (hereinafter - the Saeima) may take a decision to conclude any international treaty, stating in its decision the persons responsible for drafting the specific treaty and the scope and content of their authority."
-S. 6(1) Latvian Act (1993): "If the decision to conclude an international treaty is taken by the Saeima, the authority to negotiate and sign the treaty shall be issued by the Saeima and signed by the President".

-19 This is done for example in Cyprus, Turkey, Slovenia, and in South Africa.
+&lt;sup>19 This is done for example in Cyprus, Turkey, Slovenia, and in South Africa.

-20 Verdier and Versteeg, Table 1, p.
+&lt;sup>20 Verdier and Versteeg, Table 1, p.
 140.